mythagel/nc_tools/nc_tools.conf/index.md

 nc_tools.conf
 =============

 Project specific configuration shared by all nc_tools.
+Searched in current working directory and parent paths, allowing the configuration to be project specific.

 machine
 -------